sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 3. The resulting VNET is Vnet1.
 4. The inbound routing rule says to perform PA validation as well.
 5. We have a PA validation entry for our ENI and SRC PA 101.1.2.3, so the packet is allowed.
-6. We decap the packet and encap it to ENI's PA 25.1.1.1.
+6. We decap the packet and encap it to ENI PA 25.1.1.1.

 ## Routing a packet back from 101.1.2.9.